matanox/docker-play-framework/README.md

     ```
     docker run -v /local-application-path:/app:rw -p 9000:9000 matanster/play-framework bin/app-name
     ```
+    whereas:

+        + `local-application-path` should be the location extracted to, as per above
+        + `app-name` should be the name of the executable in /bin of the extraction

-    Which makes the docker container mount the path you supply as `/app` in its virtual file system, whereas:
+    Which makes the docker container mount the path you supply as `/app` in its virtual file system,

-    + `local-application-path` should be the location extracted to above,
-    + `app-name` should be the name of the executable

     To run the container differently, see `docker run --help`.